 Contestants model these kroj to a description created by the contestant.
 The description not only physically describes the kroj but gives the history and location of the kroj.
 For examples of a kroj description and ideas for kroj, please see the videos below.
 (Left video is a sample of an authentic kroj and right video is a sample of an Americanized kroj.)

-The first question is a general personality question.
+The first question is an "Americanized" question.
 Here are a few examples of personality questions:

 If you could have dinner with anyone dead or alive who would it be?

 If you could travel anywhere in the world where would it be?